|

 looks as though we are soon to have another referendum

 on whether we should stay in the European Union.
+But the referendum is a very

+crude tool.
 A lot depends on how questions are phrased.

 On the whole, a government only holds a referendum